baselayer-labs/baselayer-css/README.md

 #### Flow

-Flow controls vertical spacing between elements within the container.
+Flow controls vertical spacing between elements within a container.
 You can use different values for the `--space` variable to control the spacing between different types of elements or in different contexts.
 For example, you could use a smaller value for the `--space` variable to create tighter spacing between elements within a smaller container.

+By using the adjacent sibling combinator `> * + *` we target all child elements except the first one with `margin-top` and get a consistent spacing between the elements within the container.

 ```scss
 // Default settings